Tithing is a topic that many Christians often wonder about. Does the New Testament say we should tithe?

 Q. What is tithing?

-A. Tithing refers to giving a tenth of one’s income or possessions, and it is often practiced as a religious act of worship.
+A. Tithing is giving a tenth of one’s income or possessions toward God’s work.
+It is a religious act of worship.

 Q. What is the purpose of the tithe?